SPRING 2015 IMPORTANT FINANCIAL AID DEADLINE

 If the student began attendance in six or more credit hours, and they received a portion or the entire loan, they are entitled to keep the amount already disbursed.
 However, no further disbursements will occur if they remain enrolled in less than six credit hours for that term and any remaining portions of the student loan(s) will be cancelled.

 If the student did not begin attendance in six or more credits when they received a portion or the entire loan, the loan(s) will be removed entirely for that term and no further disbursements will occur.

-Requested information for Summer 2014 semester must be submitted to the Joliet Junior College Financial/Aid Veterans Office by April 17, 2014 to ensure processing before the payment due date.
-Students who are unable to meet the April 17, 2014 deadline are still encouraged to complete their financial aid file, but may be responsible for payment by their payment due date.
+Requested information for Fall 2014 semester must be submitted to the Joliet Junior College Financial/Aid Veterans Office by June 12, 2014 to ensure processing before the payment due date.
+Students who are unable to meet the June 12, 2014 deadline are still encouraged to complete their financial aid file, but may be responsible for payment by their payment due date.

 Important Information Regarding Communication for from the Financial Aid/Veterans Office

 All correspondence will be conducted utilizing eResources and JJC student email account.
 It is important that you check eResources and your JJC student email account frequently so you do not miss any pertinent information.